colonelpanichacks/esp32-oui-sniffer/README.md

 - Nimble 1.4.3 BLE library in Arduino IDE

 ## Setup
+1. Edit **Line 74** in `meshdetect.ino`, replacing `00:11:22` with the OUI(s) of your target devices.
-1. Flash meshdetect.ino to your Xiao board via Arduino IDE.
+2. Flash meshdetect.ino to your Xiao board via Arduino IDE.
-2. Flash your Heltec board with latest Meshtastic firmware at [flasher.meshtastic.org](https://flasher.meshtastic.org)
+3. Flash your Heltec board with latest Meshtastic firmware at [flasher.meshtastic.org](https://flasher.meshtastic.org) and set reagion to US
-3. In Meshtasic app, configure your Heltec device serial module settings:
+4. In Meshtasic app, configure your Heltec device serial module settings:
    - TextMessage
    - 115200 baud
    - Pins: Rx 19 and Tx 20 on the Heltec board